taunsquared/taunsquared.github.io/_open-lab-notebook/03-cuttlefish-hunting-behavior.md

 * <a href="https://www.youtube.com/playlist?list=PLM8kdf7qFeq_zURYyS0C-CaGl4lEypVkm">Clips of all misses (tentacles were shot but attempt was not successful)</a>

 * <a href="https://www.youtube.com/playlist?list=PLM8kdf7qFeq-ewYerw0KcYMe-xdBvc5CT">Cropped and Aligned clips used for analysis</a>

+## Analysis

+Analysis code for the Cuttle Shuttle video dataset can be found [here](https://github.com/everymind/CuttleShuttle-Analysis).

 ## Posters